zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/shared_components_for_teams.md

 ### Custom Steps

-Custom steps can be shared via a separate repository.
+Custom steps can be created and shared via a separate repository.
 Team members can reference these components as they would normally reference Python modules.

 ### Custom Materializers